 Ireland's Cost-of-Living Squeeze Just Got Worse

-The CSO's flash estimate for March 2026 put annual inflation at 3.6%(https://www.cso.ie/en/csolatestnews/pressreleases/2026pressreleases/pressstatementflashestimatefortheharmonisedindexofconsumerpricesmarch2026/) up sharply from 2.5% in February.
+The CSO's flash estimate for March 2026 put annual inflation at 3.6%, up sharply from 2.5% in February.
 That's the highest reading since late 2023, and it caught many economists off guard.
-Inflation was supposed to be easing.
-Instead, a perfect storm of global conflict, rising energy costs, and stubborn grocery prices has sent it lurching in the wrong direction.
+Inflation had been expected to ease.
+Instead, a combination of global conflict, rising energy costs, and stubborn grocery prices has pushed it back up.

 Here's what's driving the squeeze, what the experts are warning, and what you can do about it.